A Father’s Vital Role in Teaching Children Empathy and Emotional Intelligence

 The Benefit of Empathy from Fathers

-tuning into their child’s feelings, needs, and the reasons behind their behaviors, it contributes to children’s increased social-emotional competence and fewer behavior problems.
-As previously mentioned, the more involvement and emotional capacity a father has to give to his child, the more benefits for the child’s development.
+tune into their child’s feelings, needs, and the reasons behind their behaviors, research shows it contributes to children’s increased social-emotional competence and fewer behavior problems.
+The more emotional capacity a father brings to his relationship with his child, the richer the developmental benefits.

-Teaching children empathy and emotional intelligence is one of the most valuable teachings a parent can give a child, so when both caregivers in the home work together to exhibit these traits, it provides an enriched social-emotional learning environment for a child.
+Teaching empathy and emotional intelligence is one of the most valuable things a parent can offer a child.
+When both caregivers in a home work together to model these traits, it creates a deeply enriched social-emotional learning environment.

 5 Ways that Fathers Can Be Effective Teachers of Empathy